To connect with the community be sure to also check out the Facebook group

 • snacks

-• hydration bladder / water bottles (volume 4L) + water (MI)
+• hydration bladder/water bottles ( minimal volume 1.5L) + water (MI)

 • water purification filter/drops/ tabs (MI)